 Mill (or, alternatively, card milling)

 A term that originated from a Magic: The Gathering card called Millstone, milling is a strategy in Hearthstone wherein you force players to “mill” their deck, making them overdraw and thus burning their cards.
-Mill decks are cancerous af can be hard to pull off, but when you do, people hate you for it the enemy player will start running out of useful cards and can (and often do) eventually lose due to Fatigue damage.
-I absolutely hate mill decks and if you run it, God help your soul.
+Mill decks can be hard to pull off, but when you do, the enemy player will start running out of useful cards and can (and often do) eventually lose due to Fatigue damage.

 This refers to sending a card back into your deck at the start of a match.
 At the beginning of a Hearthstone game, players are shown 3 cards (4 cards if you’re going second).
 Players can either keep all 3 (or 4), or reshuffle one (or all) back to your deck.